The DisCO Project Matrix

 Care Before Code: The DisCO Elements

-(Forthcoming, November 2020) Compilation of several articles on DisCO, including dedicated sections on DisCO in our current historical and Pandemic context, the Seven Principles, DisCO Governance, DisCO Carework and DisCO policies.
+The DisCO Elements is a compilation of several articles on DisCO, including dedicated sections on DisCO in our current historical and Pandemic context, the Seven Principles, DisCO Governance, DisCO Carework and DisCO policies.
 The DisCO Elements is a "director's cut", expanded from a publication commissioned by Autonomy.work.
-The DisCO Elements will also be serialised as standalone articles in Hackernoon and cross-posted in DIsCO Stories.
+The DisCO Elements will also be serialized as standalone articles in Hackernoon and cross-posted in DIsCO Stories.

 The DisCO PinkPaper

-(Forthcoming, March 2020) White paper for the DisCO project, not only describing technological aspects side, but also highlighting the cultural and ethical considerations underlying our design choices.
+(Forthcoming, late 2021) White paper for the DisCO project, not only describing technological aspects side, but also highlighting the cultural and ethical considerations underlying our design choices.
 The DisCO Pinkpaper will include sections on the DisCO FLOOR, DisCO DECK and their co-dependencies, as well as a sections on the DisCO STACK and how it relates to FLOOR and DECK.